-Load balancing in Charm++ is enabled by its ability to place, or migrate, chares or chare array elements.
+Load balancing in Charm++ is enabled by its ability to place and migrate chares (note that only chare array elements are relocatable via migration, singleton chares can be created on a particular PE via seed balancing to balance load).
 Typical application usage to exploit this feature will construct many more chares than processors, and enable their runtime migration.